Terms & Conditions

 8.1 Your order will be fulfilled within the lead-time specified on the website, by the delivery date set out in the Order Confirmation, in the Quotation or, if no delivery date is specified, then within a reasonable time of the date of the Order Confirmation or Quotation, unless there are exceptional circumstances.

-8.2 Delivery charges and timescales vary depending on the type of Goods ordered and your delivery address but you will be notified of the charges when you place your order.
+8.2 Delivery charges (if any) and timescales vary depending on the type of Goods ordered and your delivery address but you will be notified of the charges when you place your order.

-8.3 We do not deliver outside the UK.
+8.3 We do not deliver outside the mainland UK.

 8.4 When your order for the Goods is ready, we will contact you by your chosen contact method given to us at the point of order, to confirm the delivery date.
 Your delivery will not happen until you've been contacted and you accept the delivery offered by us.